ShieldCI/docs/docs/analyzers/performance/unused-global-middleware.md

 ---
-title: Unused Global Middleware
+title: Unused Global Middleware Analyzer
 description: Detects global middleware that runs on every request but may not be needed, impacting performance
 icon: alert-circle
 outline: [2, 3]
 ---

-# Unused Global Middleware
+# Unused Global Middleware Analyzer

 | Analyzer ID                | Category       | Severity  | Time To Fix  |
 | ---------------------------| :------------: |:---------:| ------------:|